acezx-programer/MiscScripts/README.md

-scripts that i created feel free to use them and all scripts is open source.
+scripts that i created feel free to use them and *SOME* scripts is open source.